 The ribbon-cutting ceremony marked the official opening of a new children’s hearing screening room at Teddington Memorial Hospital, run by Hounslow and Richmond Community Healthcare (HRCH).

-£67,000 paediatric audiology funding from the League
+£70,000 paediatric audiology funding from The Friends

 Reverend Simon Douglas Lane, commented: “Heartfelt thanks go to our many League of Friends supporters in the community who, by their efforts, have allowed us to fund this project.
 It is so important for the League to continue its fundraising efforts in the community, so we can continue to fund improvements to our beloved hospital.”